- A foreign object in the eye is something that enters the eye from outside of the body. It can be anything from a dust particle to a metal shard.

 If you have a foreign object embedded in your eye, or you’re helping someone with this problem, it’s important to get medical help immediately.
 To avoid further injury to the eye:

 - Bandage the eye using a clean cloth or gauze.

 - If the object is too large to allow for a bandage, cover the eye with a paper cup.

-- The uninjured eye also should be covered.
+- Cover the uninjured eye.
 This will help prevent eye movement in the affected eye.

-- you have abnormal vision, tearing, and/or blinking
+- You have abnormal vision, tearing, or blinking.

 - Do not rub or put pressure on the eye.

 - Do not use any utensils or implements, such as tweezers or cotton swabs, on the surface of the eye.

 - Do not remove contact lenses unless there is sudden swelling or you have suffered a chemical injury.

 If you suspect you have a foreign object in your eye, or you’re helping someone who has one, take the following steps before starting any home care: